intel/linux-sgx/README.md

   * Ubuntu\* 18.04 LTS Server 64bits
   * Ubuntu\* 20.04 LTS Desktop 64bits
   * Ubuntu\* 20.04 LTS Server 64bits
-  * Red Hat Enterprise Linux Server release 8.2 64bits
+  * Red Hat Enterprise Linux Server release 8.4 64bits
-  * CentOS 8.2 64bits
+  * CentOS Stream 8 64bits
 - Ensure that you have a system with the following required hardware:
   * 6th Generation Intel(R) Core(TM) Processor or newer
 - Configure the system with the **Intel SGX hardware enabled** option and install Intel(R) SGX driver in advance.